brooks-code/fuzzy-carnival/README.md

 ## Improvements

-- [ ] Use more advanced NLP techniques during data processing to ensure a better semantic discoverability.
+Some improvements that might happen during the next releases:

+- [ ] Better low content definitions cleaning.
 - [ ] Keep optimizing the main script for better performance.
+- [ ] Use more advanced NLP techniques to ensure a better semantic discoverability.

 ## Troubleshooting